#EverybodyNow: London’s Rebellion on track to be FIVE times bigger than April

 WHERE: Parliament Square

 This will be an unprecedented act of nonviolent protest: an international mass hunger strike taking place in cities all around the world.
-We will demand that our governments declare a climate and ecological emergency, set up legally binding citizens’ assemblies, and oversee a just transition for all.
+We will demand that our governments declare a climate and ecological emergency, set up citizens’ assemblies, and oversee a just transition for all.

 CITY OF LONDON